lusaisai/Subtitler/README.md

     sub.setSubtitle(text);
 ```

 In your page, you need to create an empty div with the default id 'subtitler'.
 The id can be changed through options.
-This div is to place the html lyric.
+This div is to place the html subtitle.
 ```html
     <div id="lyricer"></div>
 ```